Palestinian, Israeli delegates trade barbs at U.N. climate summit

 It was the first time a Palestinian president sat in the General Assembly hall as a state party to a treaty at a signing ceremony.

-Palestine's accession to the treaty could lead to complications for the United States, which has a law barring U.S. funding for "any organisation or group that does not have the internationally recognised attributes of statehood."
+Palestine's accession to the treaty could lead to complications for the United States, which has a law barring U.S. funding for "any organization or group that does not have the internationally recognized attributes of statehood."

 U.S. senators sent a letter to Secretary of State John Kerry saying that Palestine's participation in the U.N. climate change secretariat and the Paris agreement would prohibit the United States from paying money into a global climate fund.